 Organizational development efforts that involve improving people skills often bring resistance.
 The raised eyebrows, folded arms, stiff half smile or other skeptical body language of doubting managers say the following: Not more of that touchy-feely stuff!

 Resistance and skepticism come with the territory, however.
-Savvy consultants and trainers have to use their skills and knowledge to address the resistance.
-They must make the business case for the importance of the “touchy-feely stuff” as follows:
+HR professionals, consultants and trainers frequently have to address this resistance before meaningful leadership development can occur.
+They must make the business case for the importance of the “touchy-feely stuff” by addressing the following managerial objections:

 1. I Don’t Have Time For That Touchy-Feely Stuff!

 It is true that it takes time to communicate, coach, and develop others.
 And, in the short run, these efforts can be more time consuming than just directing and controlling staff for results.
 The manager who focuses on developing her/his staff and becomes more effective at creating an environment that motivates others will both improve unit results and gain more time, however.

 Skilled staff who are committed to the goals of the unit and appreciative of the manager’s style give more to the enterprise.
 They are also more valuable to the manager as they have the right skill set with the right attitude to get the work done.
 In reality, managers cannot afford to ignore the touchy-feely stuff!

 Supervising others is difficult and people issues are usually present in any complex organizational problem.
 It is also true that conflict comes with managing and leading people.
 To expect otherwise in the workplace is unrealistic!
 Also, the work of the business enterprise is done through people and we are emotional beings.